 Following up on my two previous blog posts, How To Improve Your LinkedIn Profile and How To Use LinkedIn to Generate Sales Leads, I now continue onto this 3rd post giving you my top set of questions to ask when qualifying prospects on LinkedIn.

-I usually like to approach this by imagining that I meet a group of people in a seminar or conference.
-I walk into the room, introduce myself and listen to others speak about who they are, what they do, whom they know, what their position is, what their current challenges are, what their goal is, and so on.
+I usually like to approach this by imagining meeting a group of people in a seminar or conference.
+I walk into the room, introduce myself, listen to others speak about who they are, what they do, whom they know, what their position is, what their current challenges are, what their goal is, and so on.

 Identifying if you have the right prospect is straightforward.
 The prospect must have authority, budget, and the need for your service or product.
-Qualifying may also address the need's timing and the consequences if this need is not met.
+Qualifying may also address the need's timing, and the consequences of this need are not met.

 So are you ready?
 How do you find the right kind of customers to grow your business?
 First, you need an effective qualifying process.
 Here are some of the most useful questions to ask: